What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Proposed competency framework for responsible AI practitioners

-Few of the job postings make remarks about attitudes/values and highlight that managers need to value designing technology for social good and cooperation with other stakeholders.
-A good candidate for management should approach their work with agility, creativity, passion and foster growth mindset.
-The expert interviewees all note their passion towards developing ethical technology and indicate that they took a lot of initiative to learn and contribute to the field within their company and externally before they could take on their management roles.
+\paragraph{Interpersonal Qualities} Few of the job postings make remarks about attitudes/values and highlight that managers need to value designing technology for social good and cooperation with other stakeholders.
+A good candidate for management should foster a growth mindset and approach their work with agility, creativity, and passion.
+All of the participants expressed their passion for developing ethical technology and indicate that they took a lot of initiative to learn and contribute to the field within their company and externally before they could take on their management roles.